About Catherine Phil MacCarthy

 Catherine Phil MacCarthy was born in Co.
 Limerick and studied at University College Cork, Trinity College Dublin, and Central School of Speech and Drama, London.
-She taught at Waterford Institute of Technology (WIT) and at The Drama Centre, University College Dublin, before turning full-time to writing in 1999.
+She taught at Waterford Institute of Technology (WIT), 1977-85, and at The Drama Centre, University College Dublin, from 1991-1999. (link to Island’s Edge interview)

 She received the eighteenth Lawrence O’Shaughnessy Award for Poetry of the University of St Thomas Center for Irish Studies in April 2014 (for more details, click here).
 (Link to O’Shaughnessy Award Page).
 She recently completed an artist’s residency at Centre Culturel Irlandais in Paris during Spring 2013 (further details can be found here).

-Her poetry is included in Estudios Irlandeses (2020); Poetry International (2014), Jeune Poésie d’Irlande: Poètes du Munster 1960-2015, an anthology of contemporary Irish poetry (link) and in the Contemporary Poetry section of Field Day Anthology of Irish Literature V.
+Her poetry is included in Poetry International (2014) (link), Jeune Poésie d’Irlande: Poètes du Munster 1960-2015, an anthology of contemporary Irish poetry (link) and in the Contemporary Poetry section of Field Day Anthology of Irish Literature V.